upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 number in the **Number of requirements** field below the button, before creating a new requirement on the object.

-This requirement functions as an OR logic gate.
+This requirement functions as an OR logic gate:

+* If X or Y or Z (etc) is selected, then allow this object to be selected or shown.

 !!! tip